usubalang/usuba/_posts/2020-08-16-future-work.md

 produces x86 assembly code.
 Or, if we decide to generate assembly code ourselves (for better performances, as shown in the [Tornado post]({{
 site.baseurl }}{% post_url 2020-07-02-tornado %})), we can draw
-inspiration from CompCert's proofs and to generate Jasmin assembly [7].
+inspiration from CompCert's proofs to certify generatation of Jasmin assembly [7].
 The Jasmin's certified compiler would then be used to generate x86 assembly code.

 ## GPU